frederic-perez/AmE-dictionary/data/idioms.md

 __beat the shit out of (someone)__ :two::hammer: _I expect them to beat the shit out of the Eagles._
 __beat your head against the wall__ To try to do something that is hopeless.
 __beauty is in the eye of the beholder__ Different people have different opinions about what or who is beautiful.
-__beef up__ To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
+__beef up__ :two: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
 __been there, done that__
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
 __beg the question__ :two::hammer: _All of this begs the question of Gallego’s own voting record._